Resources for Students in Quarantine:

 - Once received, staff from Dining Services will work to prepare your meal and have it delivered to the outside of your quarantine space.

 - Students with meal plans will have their meal plan debited appropriately.
-Students at the hotel and without meal plans will have their meals covered by the university.
-Other students without meal plans will be charged to their student account at $7.25 per meal.
+Students without meal plans will have their meals covered by the university.

 - Friend Delivery: Students may have a fellow student drop off meals to their quarantine space.
 Friends can use a meal credit to purchase meals or use the health-meal voucher system available on the Dean of Students Website.
 Friends can also assist by ordering food or groceries (see below).